JSAbrahams/mamba/doc/grammar.md

 * Every new expression or statement in a do block must be preceded by n + 1 `indent`'s, where n is the amount of `indent`'s before the do block
 * The same holds for every new `when-case` in a `when`

+A `maybe-expr` is used in a situation where an expression is required,  but we cannot know in advance whether it will be an expression or statement without type checking the program.
+`expr-or-stmt` may be used when it doesn't matter whether it is an expression or statement.